Learn the basics of installing an asphalt shingle roof, courtesy of IKO.

 There are two simple rules to follow:

-To install the flashing shingle on the first course, place it over the end of the starter strip.
+To install the flashing piece on the first course, place it over the end of the starter strip.
 Place it so the tab of the end shingle covers it completely.
 Secure the horizontal flange to the roof deck using two nails.
-Do not fasten the flashing shingle to the vertical wall.
-This will allow the flashing shingle to move independently of any differential expansion and contraction that may occur between the roof deck and the wall.
-Place the second step flashing shingle over the end shingle in the first course by positioning it 143 mm (5 5/8″) above the bottom edge of the exposed asphalt shingle.
+Do not fasten the flashing piece to the vertical wall.
+This will allow the flashing piece to move independently of any differential expansion and contraction that may occur between the roof deck and the wall.
+Place the second step flashing piece over the end shingle in the first course by positioning it 143 mm (5 5/8″) above the bottom edge of the exposed asphalt shingle.

 Make sure that the tab of the shingle in the second course will cover it completely.
 Secure the horizontal flange to the roof.
 The second and succeeding courses will follow with the end shingles flashed as in preceding courses.